lbain/lucybain/source/blog/2015/08-31-opinions-and-languages.md

 Yes, of course.
 I miss my family, my friends, the home I grew up in.
 I miss knowing the right words and cultural references.
 I miss driving on right side of the road.
 I miss cold Christmases and having my birthday in the fall.

 But there are a bunch of things I don’t mind going without.
 The things you pass by without connecting with.
 I’m happy to skip trips to Walmart and traffic jams.
 I don’t need the rolling hills of Virginia when I have the beaches of Sydney.
-I’ve found new restraunts to take over from my previous huants.
+I’ve found new restaurants to take over from my previous haunts.
 Life moves on and I adapt.

 It’s been the same with Ruby.
 I miss how much I used to know and get frustrated with needing to relearn so many pieces.
 I miss seeing people I only know from twitter.
 I miss the culture of pair programming and knowing which gems were “in.”